TeXitoi/benchmarksgame-rs/README.md

 This is the version I propose to the [The Computer Language Benchmarks Game](http://benchmarksgame.alioth.debian.org/).

-For regex-dna, first propose your change to https://github.com/rust-lang/regex/blob/master/examples/shootout-regex-dna.rs, the submit a pull request here.
+For regex-dna, first propose your change to https://github.com/rust-lang/regex/blob/master/examples/shootout-regex-dna.rs, then submit a pull request here.